rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 }
 {% endhighlight %}

-These relationships generates a stronger dependency between types, because one type has to know how to build an instance of the other, which means the construction process.
+These relationships generate a strong dependence between types, because one type has to know how to build an instance of the other.

 **Inheritance**<br/>
 With *inheritance* we come up to the strongest type of dependency relationship that can be defined between two different